Skip to main content

 ROI Analysis

-Colorado Mesa University's in-state tuition costs $9,712.
-One year after graduation, alumni earn a median of $42,536.
+The annual in-state tuition at Colorado Mesa University is $9,712.
+One year after graduation, the median earnings are $42,536.
 Five years after graduation, earnings decrease to $39,223, but increase to $45,823 ten years after graduation.
 The median debt for graduates is $22,000, and 33.2% of students receive financial aid.

 Generated from College Scorecard & IPEDS data